 Add a PDF

 That said, if you absolutely have to control how your content looks, you may choose to offer it as a PDF file.
-An example might be if you need to mimic the look of a trifold brochure your office distributes.
+An example might be if you want to retain the design of the trifold brochure your office distributes.

 For those occasions when you really do need a PDF, it's easy to include a link to it on your Wheaton webpage.